-Five CCF and four day program direct service staff were interviewed using a standard interview instrument.
+Six CCF direct service staff were interviewed using a standard interview instrument.
 The direct service staff responded to questions regarding their knowledge of consumers, the IPP, communication, service delivery, procedures for safety, emergency preparedness, and medications.
 The staff were familiar with the consumers and knowledgeable about their roles and responsibilities.